-In my experience as moderator of a large discussion forum on the topic of Stoic philosophy, some of the most common misconceptions are due simply to people conflating stoicism (lower case s) and Stoicism (upper case S).
+In my experience as moderator of a large discussion forum on the topic of Stoic philosophy, some of the most common misconceptions are due simply to people confusing stoicism (lower case s) with Stoicism (upper case S).
 When I’ve posted the question “What’s the difference between stoicism and Stoicism?” the most common response is some variation of: One is capitalized and the other isn’t.

 For example, like most dictionaries, the Oxford English Dictionary distinguishes between two separate definitions:

 1 The endurance of pain or hardship without the display of feelings and without complaint.

 2 An ancient Greek school of philosophy founded at Athens by Zeno of Citium.
 The school taught that virtue, the highest good, is based on knowledge; the wise live in harmony with the divine Reason (also identified with Fate and Providence) that governs nature, and are indifferent to the vicissitudes of fortune and to pleasure and pain.

 Definition 1 is lower-case stoicism.
 It’s the modern-day concept of personality trait, which people typically equate with having a “stiff upper lip” or the advice to “suck it up”, and so on.

 Definition 2 is upper-case Stoicism, an entire school of Greek philosophy that subsequently flourished throughout the Roman empire, and lasted for about five centuries.
 It’s this form of Stoicism, Stoic philosophy, that we’re talking about when we talk about Seneca, Epictetus, and Marcus Aurelius, and the use of Stoicism for modern-day personal development, etc.

 NB: I’ve noticed several people remark that stoic is an adjective and Stoic a noun.
 That’s incorrect.
 According to the OED and most other English dictionaries both words can serve either as an adjective or noun.